 Creating a Watch

-A few months ago I created a watch.
-Two actually.
-In a few hours.
-That is amazing and something which has only just become possible.
-This article is a tutorial and account of that process along with my take on the current smart watch/wear ecosystems.
-A lot of the documentation around this is unhelpful, relating to previous versions of Android Wear.
-I’ll point you to the useful stuff and include source code (but skip over that if you aren’t a developer).
-Creating a watch face on is a really interesting challenge, dealing with aesthetic concerns and with limitations and particularities of the hardware (OLED screens).
-You want to persistently display a time (in ‘ambient mode’), but using as few pixels as possible and not the same ones (prevent burn in).
-You want something elegant and informative but must worry about memory management in Java (well Kotlin, it is 2017!) and scheduling of rendering.
-But the constraints of a physical timepiece no longer apply; you get to build the future.
+A few months ago, I created a watch—actually, two—in just a few hours.
+This feat is amazing and has only recently become possible.
+This article is both a tutorial and an account of that process, along with my take on the current smartwatch/wearable ecosystems.
+Much of the existing documentation is unhelpful, often relating to previous versions of Android Wear.
+I’ll direct you to useful resources and include source code (which non-developers can skip).
+Creating a watch face is a fascinating challenge, involving aesthetic considerations as well as the limitations and peculiarities of hardware like OLED screens.
+The goal is to persistently display time in ‘ambient mode’ using as few pixels as possible and varying their positions to prevent burn-in.
+You aim for elegance and informativeness while managing memory in Java (or Kotlin, as it was 2017!) and scheduling rendering.
+However, the constraints of physical timepieces no longer apply; you get to build the future.

-You can get the watch faces for free from Chronolight/Google Play.
-Given the number of downloads they are among the most exclusive watches in the world.
+You can get the watch faces for free from Chronolight on Google Play.
+Given the low number of downloads, they are among the most exclusive watches in the world.
 Enjoy.

 Background

-As I was doing a major refresh of my productivity App Habit Streak I ended up back on Android after nearly 3 years on iOS.
-Having used an Apple Watch (more on that later) for 2 years I certainly wanted to continue with something equivalent.
-In the UK at the time (and I think still today) the obvious option (latest software and hardware features, battery life, availability) was the Huawei Watch 2.
-And Amazon had them on sale.
-Compared to a 38mm Apple Watch it is ridiculously large but does have an actual round and watch-like screen and the battery life was significantly better than an original Apple Watch.
-The big difference as a watch is that the screen stays on all the time, showing a low power watch face (which is updated every minute not at 60fps).
-Compared to Apple Watch, as a watch, there is no comparison: Android Wear actually is a usable watch; Apple Watch is a fitness device (and secondarily a remote control for your phone).
+While doing a major refresh of my productivity app, Habit Streak, I returned to Android after nearly three years on iOS.
+Having used an Apple Watch for two years (more on that later), I wanted to continue with an equivalent device.
+In the UK at the time (and I believe still today), the obvious option—considering the latest software and hardware features, battery life, and availability—was the Huawei Watch 2.
+Amazon had them on sale.
+Compared to a 38mm Apple Watch, it is ridiculously large, but it has an actual round, watch-like screen, and its battery life was significantly better than the original Apple Watch.
+The biggest difference as a watch is that its screen stays on all the time, displaying a low-power watch face (updated every minute, not at 60fps).
+As a watch, there's no comparison to the Apple Watch: Android Wear is a usable watch, whereas the Apple Watch is primarily a fitness device (and secondarily a remote control for your phone).

-Of course as a developer there was another major attraction: I can build my own watch.
-Ridiculously this is still not possible on Apple Watch in any form.
-On Samsung’s (Tizen based) Gear Watch platform there is actually a piece of software that normal people can download and apparently create a fully customised watch (albeit by composing standard pieces like hands and digital displays).
-On Android there are Apps like Facer which allow you to create standard watch faces without programming.
-But to do something custom you will need Android Studio.
+Of course, as a developer, there was another major attraction: I could build my own watch.
+Ridiculously, this is still not possible on the Apple Watch in any form.
+On Samsung’s Tizen-based Gear watch platform, there is a piece of software that non-developers can download to create fully customized watch faces (albeit by composing standard elements like hands and digital displays).
+On Android, apps like Facer allow users to create standard watch faces without programming.
+However, to do something custom, you need Android Studio.

 Getting Started: Guides and Learning Resources

 I spent some time browsing and reading various pieces of documentation and tutorials.
-Unfortunately given how things have substantially changed many resources are quite out of date or otherwise confusing.
-Eventually I found the Google Code Lab on Android Wear Complications which contained a decent guide, but more importantly actual working source code.
-(There is another more basic codelab which might also be of interest.)
-There are in Java unfortunately but it was pretty easy to clean up the more unpleasant, verbose aspects with some judicious use of Kotlin.
+Unfortunately, due to substantial changes in the platform, many resources are outdated or confusing.
+Eventually, I found the Google Code Lab on Android Wear Complications, which contained a decent guide and, more importantly, actual working source code.
+(There is another, more basic codelab that might also be of interest.)
+The examples were in Java, unfortunately, but it was pretty easy to clean up the more unpleasant, verbose aspects with some judicious use of Kotlin.

 Kotlin at 100%